Wuzzmi/swe1r-autosplitter-libresplit/README.md

 |:---:|:---:|:---:|
 |**noTab =**| true | false |
 > [!warning]
-> While **```noTab == true```** if you right click in LibreSplit and click reload, you will trigger a bug!
+> While using **```noTab```**, if you use LibreSplits "reset timer" keybind, or right click in LibreSplit and click reload, you will trigger a bug!
-> This bug seems to invert loading time.
+> This bug seems to invert loading/tabbed-out time.
 So if the timer would normally be running it will not run, but will run while in a loading screen or while tabbed-out.
-> If this happens you will need to fully disable and enable the script in LibreSplit.
+> If this happens you will need to trigger an auto restart, or fully restart  LibreSplit if **```reset = false```**.

 ___
 ### VIEW EXTRA STATS IN TERMINAL